munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 ### Agent Factory

 The Factory Design Pattern is a well-established approach for creating objects where the system needs to manage and instantiate a variety of objects dynamically.
-When building a scalable multi-agent system, consider adding an AgentFactory in your architecture to centralize how agents are created and to decouple creation logic from runtime use.
+When building a scalable multi-agent system, consider adding an Agent Factory in your architecture to centralize how agents are created and to decouple creation logic from runtime use.
 Given an agent name, the factory returns a ready-to-use agent instance regardless of its implementation (code, YAML template, etc.).
 This lets you add new agent types without changing orchestration logic.

 #### Key Design Considerations